bstollnitz/aml_batch_endpoint_no_mlflow/README.md

 This project shows how to train a Fashion MNIST model locally, and how to deploy it using a batch endpoint.

+## Blog post

+To learn more about the code in this repo, check out the accompanying blog post: https://bea.stollnitz.com/blog/aml-batch-endpoint-no-mlflow/

 ## Azure setup

 * You need to have an Azure subscription.
 You can get a [free subscription](https://azure.microsoft.com/en-us/free?WT.mc_id=aiml-69852-bstollnitz) to try it out.